Alistair Maughan and Mercedes Samavi

 The DSM Strategy is broken down into 3 “pillars” and 16 Key Actions, as we have previously discussed.

 Some elements of the DSM Strategy are already starting to become reality.
 The Commission proudly points out that retail roaming charges were eliminated effective June 2017, and mobile users periodically travelling in the EU will be able to call, text and access the Internet on their domestic tariff.
-In addition, businesses (both in the EU and outside) are in the process of making fundamental changes to their privacy practices and procedures in preparation for the GDPR, which will come into effect May 2018 - for more information, access our “GDPR Readiness Center”.
+In addition, businesses (both in the EU and outside) are in the process of making fundamental changes to their privacy practices and procedures in preparation for the GDPR, which will come into effect May 2018 - for more information, access our “GDPR Resource Center”.
 Only a cynic would point out that neither roaming charges nor GDPR were officially a part of the DSM Strategy, having been started many years before.

 But other achievements gaining significant traction include: